 When you strike up a conversation with Paul, he pauses thoughtfully, considering how to respond to your question.
 He has a thick crop of short black hair, a peppered goatee, and wears a black Kiss T-shirt.
 He’s precise, friendly, considerate, and quiet—but he’s also the kind guy that when he does speak up you are instantly drawn to what insightful thing he has to say next.

-He’s been a regular at Community Living Alternatives in Southeast Denver for several years as part of their program for individuals who are intellectually and developmentally disabled.
+He’s been a regular at Community Living Alternatives in Southeast Denver for several years as part of their program for individuals with intellectual and developmental disabilities.
 Gregg Wilson, the director of CLA, affectionately said, “Paul thinks he runs the place.”
 He added, “Paul likes to make friends, to help out, and to show newcomers around.
 He also likes the trips and classes available at CLA.”
 The past few months Paul has been taking ResourceAbility classes once a week, made possible by City and County of Denver Mill Levy funding and a partnership with Rocky Mountain Human Services.

 According to Paul, the ResourceAbility classes are “helping me to learn more about the prices on all the produce that we are buying, to see if it’s either too high or if it’s just right.”
 And, he’s learning how to shop, learning about choices and how to save money.
 Paul says, “It’s been helpful to know about how to handle the prices—what to do about prices.”